The national animal of India is the Tiger – it symbolises the country’s wealth of wildlife.

 Bizarrely, people of India like to break records.
 The Limca Book of Records and the India Book of Records include oddities such as the longest garland made from cakes of cattle dung, which reached 1.2miles (2km), a record (and back) breaking 10 hours(!) of performing yoga on horseback, and a record for lighting electric bulbs by passing a wire through one’s nose and out of one’s mouth (as you do), using 30 sixty-watt bulbs to precise – each to their own!

-Do you know any interesting or fun facts about India?
+Do you know any interesting or fun facts about India that we’ve missed?
 Share them with us in the comments section below!